Summer Safety 2019

 At LPB, Summer Safety Week is not just about the fun and games associated with bobbing, life jackets and throwing the life ring.
 It's about instilling in our students and parents that:

-All locations will have soon have Summer Safety bracelets to give out to students and handouts for parents.
-Please pick up one of each after your child’s class!
+All locations have Summer Safety bracelets to give out to students and handouts for parents.
+Please pick up one of each after your child’s class.

 In Baby and Toddler classes, your teacher will have a short discussion with you or your child’s caregiver about common hazards around the house and when swimming, wading, or boating in public places.